-[ARF] defines a message format for sending reports of abuse in the messaging infrastructure, with an eye toward automating both the generating and consumption of those reports.
-This memo presents extensions to the Abuse Reporting Format (ARF) to allow for detailed reporting of message authentication failures.
+[ARF] defines a message format for sending reports of abuse in the messaging infrastructure, with an eye towards automating both the generation and consumption of those reports.
+There is now also a desire to use extend the ARF format to include reporting of messages that fail to authenticate using known authentication methods, as these are sometimes evidence of abuse that can be detected and reported through automated means.
+The same mechanism can be used to convey forensic information about the specific reason the authentication method failed.
+Thus, this memo presents such extensions to the Abuse Reporting Format to allow for detailed reporting of message authentication failures.